 Why we need to foster the ‘root systems’ underpinning mental health and wellbeing in children and adolescents in schools

-The second advantage of focusing on capacities is that they enable us to ‘make sense’ of the myriad of mental health concepts that often overlap.
+The second advantage of focusing on capacities is that they enable us to ‘make sense’ of the myriad of mental health and wellbeing concepts that often overlap.
 For example, both self-regulation and resilience, which are often targeted in mental health interventions in schools, share many of the same underpinning capacities.
 Treating them as different may make it seem like we are cultivating different knowledge and skills and undermine continuity of learning or create artificial sense of competition between approaches.

 The final advantage of focusing on capacities underpinning mental health and wellbeing is that they can be readily translated into skills and knowledge that we need to foster to strengthen the ‘root systems’ of mental health and wellbeing in education.
 When it comes to learning such skills and knowledge, the capacities can make their progression and links between them more visible.

 I often highlight in my research and writing that we need to start thinking of learning mental health and wellbeing skills in schools in the same way we are approaching learning to read or do maths.
 All these skills require careful scaffolding, repetition, time and practice within and outside of schools.
+My latest book – Making Sense of Mental Health and Wellbeing in Primary Schools: A Practical, Neuroscience-Based Guide – specifies the key capacities underpinning mental health and wellbeing in detail, together with a trauma-informed 7-Step approach to fostering these capacities systematically and gradually across primary school years.

 Accessible articles: